oracle/python-oracledb/doc/src/user_guide/aq.rst

 by the application using `decode()
 <https://docs.python.org/3/library/stdtypes.html#bytes.decode>`__, as shown.

-If there are no messages in the queue, :meth:`~Queue.deqone()` will wait for one to be enqueued.
+If there are no messages in the queue, :meth:`Queue.deqone()` or :meth:`AsyncQueue.deqone()` will wait for one to be enqueued.
 This default behavior can be altered, see :ref:`aqoptions`.

 Various :ref:`message properties <msgproperties>` can be accessed.
 For example to show the :attr:`~MessageProperties.msgid` of a dequeued message: